 The straightforward way to proceed would be to write a general fourth degree polynomial,

 differentiate it twice to find the second derivative.
 Then find the zeros of the second derivative (by the quadratic formula), write the equation of the line through them, and then find where else the line intersects the quartic.
 Without even starting I realized that even with a CAS the algebra and equation solving was going to be really fun (Not!).
 So, I decided on an alternative approach.

 I decided to let the zeros of the second derivative be x = a and x = b, then at least they would be easy to work with.
 Then the second derivative is where the is the leading coefficient of the quartic and the 12 comes from differentiating twice.

 I integrated to get the first derivative and added , the coefficient of the linear term, as the constant of integration.
 I integrated again and added , the constant term. as the constant of integration.
 This resulted in the original quartic function:

 Then I wrote the equation of y(x) the line through the points of inflection.
 It is too long to copy, but you may see it in the screen capture at the end of the post.
 (That is what is nice about a CAS: you really do not have to worry about how complicated things are.)

 Then I solved the equation .
 Two of the solutions are x = a and x = b as I expected.
+(This means that you could do synthetic division by hand since you know two of the roots.)
 The other two I did not expect.
 They are: